“The future is already here – it’s just not evenly distributed.” – William Gibson

 Zapier: To integrate services that do not have their own integrations.

-Google Analytics: Track visitors to your website.
+Google Analytics & Data Studio: Track and analyze visitors to your website.

 Facebook Pixel: Use for retargeting/remarketing.